Researchers Find A Remarkable Ripple Effect When You Give Cash To Poor Families

 "That money goes to local businesses," says Miguel.
 "They sell more.
 They generate more revenue.
 And then eventually that gets passed on into labor earnings for their workers."

 The net effect: Every dollar in cash aid increased total economic activity in the area by $2.60.

 But were those income gains simply washed out by a corresponding rise in inflation?

 "We actually find there's a little bit of price inflation, but it's really small," says Miguel.
 "It's much less than 1%."

-The study — published this month on the website of the National Bureau of Economic Research — also uncovered some evidence for why prices didn't go up: A lot of local businesses reported that before the cash infusion they weren't that busy.
+The study — recently released through the website of the National Bureau of Economic Research — also uncovered some evidence for why prices didn't go up: A lot of local businesses reported that before the cash infusion they weren't that busy.

 "They may be a shopkeeper that doesn't really have that many customers [because] it's a poor area.
 They may be someone working at a grain mill that only has one or two customers an hour."